-GDP declined by 14% in the second quarter of 2020 compared to the previous quarter (GPD decreased by 15,2% as compared to the corresponding period in 2019) reflecting the impact of the pandemic and the containment measures imposed by the Greek government.
-The decline in GDP was driven mainly by a drop in exports, investment and private consumption.
+GDP declined by 1,6% in the first quarter of 2020 compared to the previous quarter (GPD decreased by 0,9% as compared to the corresponding period in 2019) mainly reflecting the beginning of the containment measures at the end of March.
+The decline in GDP was driven by a drop in investment and private consumption, while government expenditure and exports contributed positively.